Yesterday I sent a kid out of the classroom with whom I have a love-hate relationship.

 It drives me crazy.
 So I usually rebuke him more.
 It’s kind of a vicious cycle.

 The thing is, he’s not the only kid who does that.
 And the rational part of me knows I shouldn’t take it personally.
-It’s part of the whole Korean culture of avoiding confrontation and being passive-aggressive.
-You’re just supposed to say yes to whatever the authority figure says.
-It doesn’t matter what you really think or how you really feel.
+It’s part of the whole Korean culture of indirect communication and unquestioning submission to authority.
+Kids are supposed to say yes to whatever the authority figure says.
+It doesn’t matter what think really think or how they really feel.
 You don’t ask questions.
 You don’t explain yourself.
 You just say yes.

 So I took him outside and confronted him.

 “I didn’t like your facial expression,” I said.
 “Why do you look at me like that?”
-I was careful to not sound accusing, but I calmly asked him a genuine question.
+I was careful to not sound accusing, but I calmly phrased it as a genuine question.
 Why?
 I want to understand.

 “Do you feel angry?”
 I asked.